 If you want to remove a chapter click on it and press Command-d.

 Documents) to the chapters.
-Choose Form - Organisation - Document Manager and create a new section Electrostatic I. In this section create a couple of subsections.
+Choose Form - Organisation - Document Manager from the menu (or simply Database - Create Document) to create a new document Electrostatic I. In this document create a couple of sections.

 Press Command-Shift-B to bookmark this document.
 A corresponding icon should appear on the object browser window.

-Now doubleclick on the book icon (alternatively on the book entry in document manager) to reopen the book and Ctrl-drag the section Electrostatic I from the object browser window (alternatively from the section entry in document manager) to the book viewer and drop it at the desired location.
+Now doubleclick on the book icon (alternatively on the book entry in document manager) to reopen the book and Ctrl-drag the section Electrostatic I from the object browser window (alternatively from the tableview in document manager) to the book viewer and drop it at the desired location.

 Doubleclicking on Electrostatic I opens the document referenced by this entry.
 Press Command-p to open the print panel and generate LaTeX for this book.